Deksu/pizzaonline/README.md

 # Pizzaonline

 A website concept done as a school project based on HTML, CSS and JavaScript.
 Page content is in Finnish.

 [Bulma](https://bulma.io/) was used as a framework.

 ## Goals

-Create a simple, modern looking website for a pizzaplace which includes a login system and a shopping cart/ordering system.
+Create a simple, modern looking website concept for a pizzaplace which includes a login system and a shopping cart/ordering system.
 Personally I wanted to add some special functionality to the page.
 I achieved this in the Food menu ("Ruokalista") portion of the page using filters to show different kind of foods at a time.